Mean Field Limit for the Kac model and Grand Canonical Formalism: Introduction

 In the present paper, we are going to recover a similar result, albeit in a different setting which we refer to as {\em grand canonical ensemble}.
 This is a standard formalism in statistical mechanics, adapted here to the kinetic problem.
 With respect to the model introduced above, the novelty of the grand canonical framework is twofold: (i) we allow the total number of particles $N$ to be a (Poisson) random variable with intensity $\mu \to \infty$, and consequently (ii) we do not label the particles from $1$ to $N$ (as done in the definition of marginal), but compute only averages of symmetrized quantities.
 This leads to the notion of {\em correlation functions}, denoted below $\left\{ f^\m_j \right\}_{j = 1}^{\infty}$, which play the role of the marginals $\left\{ f^N_j \right\}_{j = 1}^{\infty}$ in this context.

-The advantange of the grand-canonical formalism is that the correlations due to conservation of energy and mass are zero by assumption, and one can focus more easily on the correlations having a purely dynamical origin.
+The advantage of the grand-canonical formalism is that the correlations due to conservation of energy and mass are zero by assumption, and one can focus more easily on the correlations having a purely dynamical origin.
 In this spirit we will reformulate the method of \cite{PPS} leading to a result analogous to \eqref{eq:ThmPPS}, in terms of correlation functions (Theorem \ref{main} below).
-We shall see that this bears simplifications of the corresponding proof in the canonical ensemble.
-Indeed, even if $f^N_j$ and $f^\m_j$ are asymptotically equivalent, the latter functions encode less correlations.
+We shall see that this leads to simplifications of the corresponding proof in the canonical ensemble.
+Indeed, even if $f^N_j$ and $f^\m_j$ are asymptotically equivalent, the latter functions encode fewer correlations.
 This is reflected eventually in a smaller number of terms in the basic evolution equations for the error (see Remark \ref{rmk:simpeq} below).

 The paper is organized as follows.
 In the next section, we introduce the Kac's model in the grand canonical ensemble, and define the correlation errors.
 In Section \ref{sec:GC} we discuss the evolution equations, whose derivation is postponed to the appendix.
 In Section 3 we establish the main result, Theorem \ref{main}, and its proof is presented in the last section.